cartheur/aiventure-rodney/design/GROK.md

 # 3D Printed Model Suggestion for Robot with 18-Inch Circular Base

 This model is designed for a robot with an 18-inch circular base, incorporating a card rack assembly to fit Vector 8801-6 S-100 bus boards (10.5 inches × 5.3 inches).
 The design is modular to facilitate 3D printing on standard printers.
+The actual design suggestions are [here](/design/PRINT.md).

 ## Key Dimensions and Components